uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - No

 All memory allocation errors are represented by ``oneapi::dal::bad_alloc``.
-They shall be divided into 2 groups depending on where the error occured:
+They shall be divided into two groups depending on where the error occurred:

-- Host memory allocation error.
+- Host memory allocation error
-- Device memory allocation error.
+- Device memory allocation error

 ::